Olympiodorus of Thebes: Sources

-Justinianus, a former adviser to Stilicho, was a possible source of information, whence Olympiodorus’ positive account of the Vandal, which was unique in eastern or western circles.
+Justinianus, a former adviser to Stilicho, was a possible source of information, whence Olympiodorus's positive account of the Vandal, which was unique in eastern or western circles.
 (Matthews asserts that, given the generally unfavourable view of Stilicho by contemporary historians and senators, Olympiodorus's favourable view could only have come from his supporters).
 Another was the imperial notary, John, who held various offices under official and usurping masters up to 422, and who was a friend of the besieger of Rome, the Visigoth Alaric.
 Heliocrates, appointed confiscator of Stilicho's partisans by Honorius, who carried out his job so moderately that he had to seek sanctuary from the emperor in a church,was another possible informant.
 The sometime Praetorian Prefect, Palladius, who had the task of raising Alaric's tribute from the aristocracy in 408, was another possible source, and may have provided Olympiodorus with his knowledge of public and private wealth.
 His unfavourable account of Galla Placidia mirrors those of commentators in the western Empire, where Placidia was not popular.

 His detailed account of Roman statistics were most probably gleaned from the city's archives, which Olympiodorus could, as a government official, have accessed on his visit for the installation of Valentinian III (assuming he went; his description of Rome and his amazement at the splendour of the city was "almost" certainly "based on autopsy").

 Olympiodorus also drew on personal experience: for instance, his account of the student initiation rites in the baths of Athens, which were unlikely to be public, is so detailed it suggests that Olympiodorus had participated in them.
 He learned enough of barbarian customs and language to comment on their tribal structure.
 The story of the silver statues (below) was told to him by Valerius, given as governor of Thrace (who may have been the son of his friend Leontius, and brother of Eudocia Augusta).